Autocar Company: Products

 The Type X was a runabout.
 During the 1905–1906 model year the company produced 1000 Type X cars.
 The manufacture of 500 Type XV runabouts was authorized for 1907 in place of 500 touring cars (Type XIV) in addition to the 1000 runabouts already planned.
 At special meeting on June 19, 1906, held at 711 Arcade Building, Philadelphia, Pennsylvania, the board authorized the hiring of a general manager by the name of Harry A. Gillis at a salary of $10,000 per year.
 Production of 300 Type XVI cars and 500 Type XVII were authorized during a board meeting on November 21, 1906.

 Commercial vehicles were made the focus from 1907 and soon outnumbered cars.

 As of 1911, Autocar was making only trucks.
 The first model, the Type XVII, had a 97-inch wheelbase, a one and a half-ton capacity, and a two-cylinder gasoline engine under the seat.
 Later engines had 4 and 6 cylinders, and wheelbases became longer.
 Inline engines became the company's focus.

 During World War I, the Canadian Armoured Autocar used an Autocar chassis.

 In 1929, Autocar sold 3300 units, though the number fell to 1000 in 1932 and continued to decline during the Great Depression.
 Larger trucks with "Blue Streak" gasoline engines and Diesel engines, mainly from Cummins, came later.
+In 1935, Autocar sold 1001 units and in 1936 it increased to 1451 trucks.
+In 1938, Autocar sold 1617 units and in 1939 it increased to 2014 trucks.

 During World War II, Autocar supplied 50,000 units to the military, including specialty vehicles such as half-tracks; during its entire prewar history, the company had only built 70,000 units.
 Autocar ranked 85th among United States corporations in the value of World War II military production contracts.
 Civilian production resumed in 1944 and sales increased greatly after the war.
 Autocar soon had 100 dealers.

+Models

+For specifications on various Autocar Company models: